KylePFisher/CIST2100/T2/channels.md

 Team Leader: Louis Nodskov

+## Customer Relationships

+The relationship we'd expect from our customers is largely a mix of Self-service and Automated services when purchasing and selecting products, with some Personal assistance support available for helping with incomplete orders or hardware/software issues.

+Our Self-service and Automated service relationships are maintained through interaction with our online store and mobile application, allowing users to pick the products that best service them.

+We will offer personal assistance through phone or email communication, where we will assist the customer with choosing their hardware/software and assist with any problems related to their orders or their rental laptop.

 ## Establishing Communication

-Since our company is looking to market toward a younger crowd we will use social media as a primary source for customer reach out.
+Since our company is looking to market toward a younger crowd, we will use social media as a primary source for customer reach out.
 We'll primarily use social media through Instagram, Twitter, Facebook to attempt to reach out to college aged students.
 Another method for reaching out is via handing out information on campus.
 Handing out fliers will be a great way to get the initial word out as we'll be directly contacting the crowd we want to help.
 Also, pinning our information and offers on campus information boards is another way to